bw2012/UE4VoxelTerrain/README.md

 # Attention
 * This project uses git submodules.
 Make sure that project are cloned properly and folder UE4VoxelTerrain/Plugins is not empty.
-* If you have not idea that means 'git submodules' and 'clone recursive' just download last stable version (see link below).
 * Work in progress.
 Some features is not finished/buggy/has ugly code/do not meet your expectations.

 # Usage